Liu Yin (curler)

 Liu Yin (柳荫 (柳蔭, Liǔ Yìn); born August 19, 1981 in Harbin, Heilongjiang; usually referred to in the media as Yin Liu) is a Chinese curler from Harbin.
 For many years she played third on the Chinese national team skipped by Wang Bingyu.
+She won a bronze medal at 2010 Winter Olympics as a member of Chinese National Team.

 Curling career

 2002–2009

 Liu has played internationally for China since 2002, when she was an alternate on the team at the when she had only been curling for two years.